mvemjsun/mock_server/README.md

 We have added also the possibility to run this by using `docker-compose` to run both the `mock_server` and the `postgresql` containers.

-For that you have to do TWO steps in this particular order:
+For that you have to do THREE steps in this particular order:

+1. **Copy the `.env.sample` file into the `.env`**

+The `.env` file works out of the box, however you can set whatever values you want, and the `PostgreSQL` container will take that and create the container with those variables.
+So when creating the contianer for the first time, those values are going to be used to set the database name, user name and password.

-1. **Create the data directory for PostgreSQL data**
+2. **Create the data directory for PostgreSQL data**

 ``` sh
 mkdir pg_volume/data
 ```

-2. **Run the migration**
+3. **Run the migration**

 ``` sh
 docker-compose run mock_server rake db:migrate
 ```

-And THAT'S ALL!
+And THAT'S ALL! then you can do `docker-compose up` to run the service

 ### Features